MISSOURI STATE ARCHIVES

 The Missouri legislature first established a state office of education, with an elected state superintendent, in 1839.
 The 1865 state constitution stated in Article IX, Section 2, that "Separate schools may be established for children of African descent."
 When the constitution was revised in 1875, Article XI, Section 3, read "Separate free public schools shall be established for the education of children of African descent."
 In 1889, the legislature approved a measure upholding this section of the constitution and creating the means by which "schools for colored children" could be established, based on African American population in the area; a minimum number of school-age children was required to establish a school.
 In Lehew v.
 Brummell (1890), the Missouri Supreme Court held that segregated schools were not forbidden or in conflict with the United States Constitution.
 Segregated schools remained the status quo in Missouri until the United States Supreme Court's 1954 decision in Brown v.
 Board of Education of Topeka, Kansas that declared "in the field of public education the doctrine of 'separate but equal' has no place."
 This decision made Missouri's school segregation laws null and void.
 Most school districts agreed to submit desegregation plans; some opposition occurred, though.
 Missouri's statutes mandating separate schools were not amended until August 3, 1976 (Constitutional Amendment No. 5).

-Annual/biennial reports of the State Superintendent of Schools and the Department of Elementary & Secondary Education, 1845 to the present, can be located in the State Government Documents collection.
+Annual/biennial reports of the State Superintendent of Schools and the Department of Elementary & Secondary Education, 1845 to the present, can be located in the State Government Documents collection and on Missouri Digitial Heritage.

 Record Group 105: Department of Elementary & Secondary Education, Letterpress Copybook (Outgoing Correspondence), 1871 - 1872; arranged chronologically; includes WPA name and subject index.